 Before you rolled the dice, you predicted which roll would occur the least and which would occur the most.
 Since you only rolled the dice around 40 times, there is no guarantee that your data is accurate as compared to what might happen if you rolled the dice 10,000,000 times.
 Your task now is to determine all the different possibilities of what could be rolled.
-You only have the two dice to consider, so it could be that you rolled a 4 on one die and a 1 on the other.
+You only have your dice and your partner's dice to consider, so it could be that you rolled a 4 and your partner rolled a 1.
 That could be written as (4, 1).
-If you rolled a 4 on one and a 2 on the other, that is a different outcome and could be written as (4, 2).
-You need to come up with a way of listing out all the possibilities.
+If you rolled a 4 and your partner rolled a 2, that is a different outcome and could be written as (4, 2).
+You and your partner need to come up with a way of listing out all the possibilities.
 There are a total of 36 possibilities, so see if you can get them all and be able to explain to your class how you decided to organize your data.